 For Europe and Japan, it’s weak turnover growth rather than costs

 While expectations for US companies earnings have been reset lower, the reappraisal for Europe and, in particular, Japan, has been much more significant.
 Forward estimates for the US are now just 1% below their fourth-quarter 2018 peak, but Europe is still 2.5% below and Japan nearly 7%.

-Though the Japanese equity market looks inexpensive, with a market Price/Earnings well below long-run averages, falling earnings estimates suggest why the discount may be there.
+Though the Japanese equity market looks inexpensive, with the market’s price/earnings ratio well below long-run averages, falling earnings estimates suggest why the discount may be there.
 Japan shares the problem of the US, with higher (market) interest rates reducing margins.
 In addition, lower global trade volumes are taking their toll.
 Export-oriented sectors such as cars and capital goods have seen the biggest falls in profit expectations.

 The boost to sentiment, though, if and when a US-China trade deal is signed, could be all the greater.

 For more articles by Daniel Morris, click here >

 For more charts of the week, click here >